computingForSocialScience/cfss-homework-ahuanguchi/final_project/README.md

 Once the local MySQL server is running, flask_app.py allows you to go to [http://localhost:5000](http://localhost:5000) to access the Twitter content explorer's home page.
-From here, you can select two shows from a list of 11 currently airing shows and a way to compare tweets about the two shows.
+From there, you can select two shows from a list of 11 currently airing shows and a way to compare tweets about the two shows.
 Pressing "Submit" sends a GET request with the URL parameters show1, show2, and comparison and takes you to the resulting comparison page